Edmund Creffield: Bride of Christ Church

-Creffield did not say anything outrageous when he first came to Corvallis in 1903, preaching mostly about "the beauty of the full Gospel."
+Creffield did not say anything outrageous when he first came to Corvallis in late 1902, preaching mostly about "the beauty of the full Gospel."
 Soon his followers believed he was receiving messages directly from God.
 Creffield preached for hours on end and his followers loudly rolled on the floor pleading for God's forgiveness.
 When their cacophonous meetings began running into the early morning hours, Creffield was barred from holding services within city limits.

-During the summer he and his followers camped out on Kiger Island in the Willamette River.
+During the summer he and his followers camped out on John Smith Island, just south of Kiger Island in the Willamette River.
 When the fall rains started Sarah Hurt and her three children, Maud, Frank, and Mae, some of his most ardent followers, invited him and about twenty others to move into their house just outside Corvallis.
-In October the group burned most of the house’s contents including furniture, utensils, heirlooms, a cat, and a dog.
-Reports that a baby had been sacrificed were false.
+In October the group burned most of the house's contents including furniture, utensils, heirlooms, a cat, and a dog.
+Members had discussed burning Sarah Hurt's adopted daughter, Martha Brown Hurt, who was a toddler at the time.

 People soon began to ask if Creffield could really "live in the same locked house with a number of young girls, and do nothing in the world but be religious."

-In January 1904, twenty vigilantes called the White Caps tarred and feathered Creffield, and told him to leave town and never come back.
+In January 1904, twenty vigilantes called the White Caps tarred and feathered Creffield and his three apostles, Charles Brooks, Sampson Levins, and Lee Campbell.
+The White Caps told them to leave town and never come back.
+That night they were back to receive help from Frank and Maud Hurt with the removal of the tar and feathers.
 The next day Creffield and Maud Hurt were married in a room where "the odor of [pine] tar was noticeable."
+The three apostles left the area together, and Creffield and Maud went north together to Hood River.